ekliao/EricLiaoDigitalGarden/src/site/notes/Evernote.md

 ## Migration whence

 Since April 2023, I have reduced but not entirely eliminated Evernote usage.
 I still put "junk" stuff in it when clipping a web article or when I am not writing anything myself except a short one-line comment.
 For anything that requires some writing, I tend to put it in Obsidian.
 One exception: I still use it to keep my audio book summary records.
-## Quick verdict: 2.5 stars (see issues)
+## Quick verdict: 3 stars (see issues)
-## Issues
+# Issues

-2023-08-25 iOS version suddenly failed: I could no longer add a new note.
+*2023-08-25* iOS version suddenly failed: I could no longer add a new note.
 The new note interface grayed out and doesn't allow data entry.
 How ridiculous!
 Searching for notes and editing existing notes seem okay.

+*(Update 2023-08-28)* After reinstalling the app twice and approving some iOS permission prompts, the problem seems resolved for now

 ---
 ### More...